karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 Our test is assuming that our class will return the same instance which our store returned.
 To be honest, this is probably a safe assumption.
 It's quite benign and I'd probably keep it like it is.
 I nonetheless wanted to point it out as an assumption that may or may not be desired or safe.

-A similar case which I have a stronger opinion about are collection parameters to dependencies.
+I have a strong opinion about collection parameters to dependencies.
 Unless you have specific reason to, you are almost always better off doing a value check of the items within the collection.
 This is especially true in a Linq-enabled world where new collection instances might be generated (filtered/mapped/etc) from a supplied parameter.

 # In This Chapter #